Intimacy

 Elderly Sexuality Is Not Taboo

-According to a large-scale study published in the New England Journal of Medicine (2007, 3,005 participants), about 73% of those aged 57-64, about 53% of those aged 65-74, and about 26% of those aged 75-85 reported being sexually active.
+Multiple large-scale studies show that about 73% of those aged 57-64, about 53% of those aged 65-74, and about 26% of those aged 75-85 report being sexually active.
 Elderly sexuality is not the "exception" - it is a reality experienced by many.

 Sexual Changes That Come with Aging